Giovanni Pini

-Giovanni Pini (born 25 July 1992) is an Italian professional basketball player for Virtus Roma of the Italian Lega Basket Serie A (LBA).
+Giovanni Pini (born 25 July 1992) is an Italian professional basketball player for Scafati Basket of the Lega Basket Serie A (LBA).
 He plays the power forward and center positions.

 Professional career

 The Carpi native played for local side Nazareno Basket Carpi before joining Pallacanestro Reggiana for the 2005-06 season.
 He then spent two seasons with the Under-16s and U-18s, then another two with the U-17s and U-19s, staying with the latter from thereon apart from two games on loan at Stella Azzurra Roma for the 2009 International Junior Tournament.